HamedHematian/VASparse-github/README.md

 **TODO**

 - [x] Publishing our paper " VASparse: Towards Efficient Visual Hallucination Mitigation for Large Vision-Language Model via Visual-Aware Sparsification"
-- [x] Publishing the complete code for our VASparse.
+- [x] Publishing the code of our VASparse for reference.
-- [ ]  The code is continuously being updated.
+- [ ] More clean and complete code is continuously being updated.

 ## Installation